-A 7-ha (18-ac) section adjacent to the Pearl River will be restored with forest tree seedlings and cane.
+Choctaw and NRCS to transplant sections of cane back into suitable habitat on the reservation, and also to introduce it in areas were it would be easily accessible by basket makers and elders (Figure 3).
+Tim Oakes, NRCS liaison, is investigating vegetative propagation of cane for these purposes and for slope and stream bank stabilization.
+Elders provided information on historic locations, which are being mapped by GPS.
+A 7 ha (18 ac) section adjacent to the Pearl River will be restored with forest tree seedlings and cane.
 A vocational tribal greenhouse and nursery facility produces bareroot Nutall's oak (Quercus texana auct.non Buckl.
-[Fagaceae]) and hickory (Carya alba (L.) Nutt. ex Ell [Juglandaceae]) for restoration and for wildlife food and cover values.
-The greenhouse employs tribal members who collect seeds and grow and maintain tree seedlings.
+[Fagaceae]) and hickory (Caya alba (L.) Nutt. ex Ell Quglandaceae]) for restoration, and for wildlife food and cover values.
+The greenhouse employs tribal members who collect seeds, grow, and maintain tree seedlings.
 Trees are also available to locals for backyard habitat enhancement on private land.
 Both species are of cultural significance to the Choctaw as traditional food sources (Moerman 1998).
-The traditional Choctaw stickball game (Ishtohboli) requires a pair of hickory stickball sticks.
-Preservation of existing wetlands and enhancement and installment of additional wetlands on tribal lands is a priority of the Choctaw, and they have been recognized for their initiative of tribal wetland projects.
+The traditional Choctaw stick ball game (Ishtohboli) requires a pair of hickory stickball sticks.
+Preservation of existing wetlands and enhancement and installment of additional wetlands on tribal lands is a priority of the Choctaw and they have been recognized for their initiative of tribal wetland projects.
 The Choctaw and Army Corps of Engineers recently agreed to restore and enhance tribal wetlands.
 Wetland protection and restoration by the Choctaw have set an example in the southeastern US.
 Another cooperative project was development of the Wolf Creek Nature Trail, located at the Pearl River Community.
 The Choctaw intended to create a demonstration area focusing on environmental concerns, such as restoration, enhancement, and creation of wetlands and habitat for wildlife.
-Information about plants encountered along the trails is in Choctaw and English, providing environmental education to school groups and visitors as well as an opportunity for youth to learn from elders and examine plants of cultural significance.
+Information about plants encountered along the trails is provided in both Choctaw and English, providing environmental education to school groups and visitors, as well as an opportunity for youth to learn from elders and examine plants of cultural significance.